Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Introduction

 In summary, we make the following contributions in this paper: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, we are the first to formulate the interactable GUI element (\ivo) detection problem for stereoscopic 3D GUI.
-We leverage the power of large multimodal models in understanding and analyzing GUIs of VR software, and propose a zero-shot context-sensitive GUI element detection framework, \tool. \tool novelly undergoes semantic context comprehension, reflection-directed IGE candidate detection, and context-sensitive interactability classification to tackle the challenges of VR IGE detection. \item Extensive experiments have been conducted to verify the effectiveness of the proposed IGE detection framework.
-The results demonstrate that \tool is more effective than the state-of-the-art GUI element detection approaches, surpassing their F1 Score by up to 3.7$\times$ and 121.4$\times$ (1.4$\times$ and 46.2$\times$ on average) in distinguishing the interactibility and semantics of the \ivos, respectively.
-Experiments also illustrate that \tool is beneficial for boosting GUI testing by covering 103.1\% more \ivos with 125.7\% more effective interactions than random testing. \item We construct the first dataset for VR \ivo detection, including 1,552 images from 100 industrial-setting apps on Steam, with 4,470 interactable annotations across 766 semantics categories. \end{itemize}
+We leverage the power of large multimodal models in understanding and analyzing GUIs of XR software, and propose a zero-shot context-sensitive GUI element detection framework, \tool. \tool novelly undergoes semantic context comprehension, reflection-directed IGE candidate detection, and context-sensitive interactability classification to tackle the challenges of XR IGE detection. \item We conduct extensive experiments to verify the effectiveness of the proposed IGE detection framework.
+The results demonstrate that \tool is more effective than the state-of-the-art GUI element detection approaches.
+Experiments show that \tool can facilitate GUI testing. \item We construct the first dataset for XR \ivo detection~\cite{website:orientor}, including 1,552 images from 100 industrial-setting apps on Steam, with 4,470 interactable annotations across 766 semantics categories. \end{itemize}